NomicFoundation/slang/documentation/public/user-guide/tree-query-language.md

 --8<-- "crates/solidity/outputs/cargo/tests/src/doc_examples/tree_query_language.rs:alternations-2"
 ```

-### Anchoring
+### Adjacency

-By using anchors `.`, you can constrain a pattern to only match the first or the
+By using the adjacency operator `.` you can constrain a pattern to only match
-last child nodes.
+the first or the last child nodes.

 For example, the following pattern would match only the first parameter
 declaration in a function definition: